sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 but.......:

-controller manager amd kube-scheduler can be at one version lower: X-1 kubelet and kube-proxy can be at two version lower: X-2
+controller manager and kube-scheduler can be at one version lower: X-1 kubelet and kube-proxy can be at two version lower: X-2

 However, kubectl: X+1 Can be at one version higher than the kube-apiserver